-Individuals who do not usually speak English at home or are less educated, nonwhite, older, or Hispanic are not as likely to register on patient portals and are therefore less likely to read their notes.
-However, in repeated studies, when these patients do get to read notes, they are most likely to report benefits from note reading.9 Safety net institutions around the country are increasingly participating in the OpenNotes movement and offering favorable reports.
+Individuals with less than high school education, and those who do not usually speak English at home, or are nonwhite, older, or Hispanic are not as likely to register on patient portals and are therefore less likely to read their notes.
+However, in repeated studies, when such patients do get to read notes, they're those most likely to report benefits from note reading.9 Importantly, safety net institutions around the country have both been participating increasingly in the OpenNotes movement and offering favorable reports.

 In advance of open notes, clinical staff often anticipate changes to workflow and workload.
 However, this anxiety appears to be misplaced.

-None of the >250 organizations that implemented open notes prior to November 2020 reported a significant increase in visit time with patients or in e-mail traffic.
-In fact, some organizations reported a decrease in e-mail, as patients are able to resolve confusion or forgetfulness by reading their notes.
+None of the more than 250 organizations that implemented open notes prior to November 2020 reported a significant increase in visit time with patients, or in e-mail traffic.
+In fact, some organizations reported a decrease in e-mail, quite possibly because patients are able to resolve confusion or forgetfulness by reading their notes.

 Some organizations acknowledge there are poor documenters in their workforce and anticipate that these individuals will have to change their practice to come into closer line with peers.
-Indeed, some organizations feel that sharing notes has helped some practices and individuals resolve long term problems.
+We receive reports that sharing notes has helped practices and individuals resolve long term problems.

 In several studies, a majority of doctors report they do not change the way they write their notes.
-Clinicians who have more experience with sharing notes report that over time their writing does change, and overall, they feel it has improved.
+However, as they gather more experience with sharing notes, some clinicians report their writing does change and that, overall, it has improved.

 In general, patients do not expect doctors to write notes in layperson language.
-They’re not bothered by terms they don’t understand and report researching terms, preparing better questions for clinicians, and in general feeling fortunate to have a window into more information about their health.
+They’re not bothered by terms they don’t understand.
+They report researching terms, preparing better questions for clinicians, and in general feeling fortunate to have a window into more information about their health.
 Nevertheless, the following suggestions may help maximize the educational potential of notes.

 - Briefly define medical terms when feasible.